audulus/docs/docs/nodes.md

 alt="meter negative"
 width="400"/>

-In the `inspector panel` the `meter` node can be resized by altering the height and width parameters, as seen below. t also has an option to be exposed to a module's UI.
+In the `inspector panel` the `meter` node can be resized by altering the height and width parameters, as seen below.
+It is also exposable.

 <img src="img/nodes_reference/meter/meter/meter_inspector.png"
 alt="meter inspector"